UK reduces terror threat level to 'severe'

 An armed policeman was snapped blowing a kiss to a group of people holding a "free hugs" sign, and street artists have painted new murals to honor the victims.

 However, there is a darker side to life in the city in the wake of the bombing.
-Reports of hate crimes have spiked, from 28 -- a typical number -- on Monday, to 56 on Wednesday, police said.
+Reports of hate crimes have spiked, from 28 on Monday -- a typical number -- to 56 on Wednesday, police said.

 These can't be directly linked to Monday's bombing, Chief Constable Ian Hopkins said, but police are monitoring the situation.